 Economic instruments for pollution control and natural resource management are an important part of environmental policy in the EU Member States.
 The range of instruments that are available includes, among others, environmental taxes, fees and charges, tradable permits, deposit-refund systems and subsidies.

-- Key figures on Europe — 2018 edition — Statistical book, 2018
+- Key figures on Europe — Statistics Illustrated - 2020 edition — Statistical book, 2020

-- Taxation trends in the European Union - Data for the EU Member States, Iceland and Norway, 2018
+- Taxation trends in the European Union - Data for the EU Member States, Iceland and Norway, 2020

 - Environmental tax revenues (ESMS metadata file — env_ac_tax_esms)